return to homepage

 More than 1,400 dendrobium species exist in the wild, covering several habitats throughout Asia and south to Australia and New Zealand.

-Take a look at these dendrobium orchid care tips to make these beauties bloom year after year.
+Caring for orchids is a breeze when you get to know them.
+Take a look at dendrobium orchid care and find out how to make these beauties bloom year after year.

 Cattleya Orchids